Blosc/c-blosc/ANNOUNCE.rst

 threaded apps.

-Many thanks for those who contributed to this release: Thibault North, Antonio Valentino, Mark Wiebe and Valentin Haenel.
+Many thanks for those who contributed to this release: Thibault North, Antonio Valentino, Mark Wiebe, Valentin Haenel and Christoph Gohlke.

 For more info, please see the release notes in: